bbugyi200/hush/docs/source/plugins.md

 # How to write your own plugin for Hush?

 Hush uses [pluggy][1] to manage its plugin system.
-As such, the instructions for creating a new external plugin are mostly the same as they are for any other application with a plugin-architecture that uses pluggy (e.g.
+As such, the instructions for creating a new external plugin for Hush are mostly the same as they are for any other application with a plugin-architecture that uses pluggy (e.g.
 [pytest][2]).

 ## Examples